Taming Convergence for Asynchronous Stochastic Gradient Descent with Unbounded Delay in Non-Convex Learning: System model and the asynchronous stochastic gradient descent algorithms

 In Algorithm~1, $G(x;\xi)$ denotes a stochastic gradient of $f(x)$ that is dependent on a random sample $\xi$; $\tau_{i,m}$ represents the delay for the $m$-th gradient in the mini-batch in $i$-th update seen by the parameter server.
 As shown in Algorithm~1, the parameter server updates the parameters regardless of the freshness of the collected gradients.

-Further, inspired by variance reduction idea in \citep{bernstein2018convergence}, we consider a modified scheme for Async-SGD with the same system.
+Further, we consider a modified scheme for Async-SGD with the same system.
 Instead of a fixed number of gradients, the server collects an increasing number of gradients as the number of iterations increases to help reduce the variance of stochastic gradients.
 We outline this scheme in Algorithm~2.
 Apparently, compared to the basic Async-SGD, the only difference between the two algorithms is that the batch size $n_{i}M$ at the parameter server is increasing, where $\{n_{i}\}_{i=1}^{\infty}$ is an integer-valued increasing series.